 Each tenured faculty member shall participate in a Post-TR within five years following the award of tenure and again at least once every five years thereafter.
 The first Post-TR shall assess the tenured faculty member’s performance since the award of tenure, and subsequent post-tenure reviews shall assess the performance since the most recent Post-TR.

-A tenured faculty member may voluntarily choose to participate in a Post-TR sooner than five years.
+A tenured faculty member may voluntarily choose to participate in a Post-TR sooner than five years, but no earlier than three years.
+However, this review must demonstrate the full body of work expected of a five-year cycle.
 If this voluntary review is successful, then the faculty member’s next scheduled Post-TR will take place five years after this voluntary review.
-In addition, a tenured faculty member whose performance is evaluated as unsatisfactory – whether overall or in any particular area – in an annual review process will be provided with a remediation plan.
-If the faculty member’s performance is evaluated as unsatisfactory or not meeting expectations – overall or in a particular area – again the next year, the faculty member shall then undergo a corrective Post-TR.
+In addition, a tenured faculty member whose performance is evaluated as unsatisfactory (1 or a 2 on the common Likert Scale)– whether overall or in any particular area – in an annual review process will be provided with a remediation plan.
+If the faculty member’s performance is evaluated as unsatisfactory (1 or a 2 on the common Likert Scale) or not meeting expectations – overall or in a particular area – again the next year, the faculty member shall then undergo a corrective Post-TR.
 That review will not alter the timing of the faculty member’s regularly scheduled five-year Post-TR thereafter.

 Post-TR shall include evaluation of instruction, student success activities, research/scholarship, and service as is appropriate to the faculty member’s institution, school or college, and department.
 The Post-TR will also incorporate findings from the faculty member’s annual reviews from the years since the last Post-TR.
 The faculty member shall provide review materials and additional information, as provided for in GC’s guidelines, to aid the review process.